petersallai/moonblokz-crypto-lib/README.md

 ## License

 This library is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 Dependent libraries use different licenses.
-Please check it before usage.
+Please check it before using.

 ---